 the bullet hole misconception

-this is an extended text version of a talk i gave at voxxed days belgrade in october 2017 and a sequel to my previous talk, the lost medium. feel free to share it and if you have a question, feedback or critique i'd love to hear from you!
+this is an extended text version of a talk i gave at voxxed days belgrade in october 2017 and a sequel to my previous talk, the lost medium. a video of this talk is available online. feel free to share it and if you have a question, feedback or critique i'd love to hear from you!

 When I flew over to give this talk, I wasn't worried about my plane falling out of the sky, not even after several high-profile plane crashes in recent months and years.
 But accidents do play on the minds of anyone who is scared of flying.